 Fixing Synology ‘Untrusted Certificate’

 With HTTPS is enabled, whenever I access the management portal for my NAS, I get a very well-intentioned warning about how the certificate isn’t trusted and how all the baddies could be trying to bust into my NAS.
-I have dutifully clicked the Advanced ➞ Proceed anyways option but this has been bugging me for awhile now and I finally got around to fixing this nuisance.
+I have dutifully clicked the Advanced ➞ Proceed anyways option but this has been bugging me for a while now and I finally got around to fixing this nuisance.

 Quick Links